 Last year, we told the U.S. House of Representatives to advance a bill that would immediately make military families safer.
 And guess what?
 It worked!
 The bill passed the House with a bipartisan vote.
-This fall, we have a short window of time for the Senate to do the same thing.
+This fall, we have an opportunity for the Senate to do the same thing.
 S.J.
-Res 10 repeals the 2002 Authorization for […]
+Res 10 repeals the 2002 Authorization for Use of Military […]

 It is primary season!
 Make sure YOU are ready to cast your ballot in these important elections by confirming you registration status with our verification tool.